guswnd914/cs189_indian_astronomy/README.md

 **Team Members:**  Vikash Raja, Musa Jalis, Otto Kwon, Anika Rede

-This project allows to predict motions of astronomical objects using `Sūrya-siddhānta` planetary model date back to 500 CE integrating it with machine learning algorithm.
+This project allows to predict motions of astronomical objects using `Sūrya-siddhānta` planetary model date back to 500 CE integrating it with machine learning algorithm such as fourier regression, curve-fit, and stochastic gradient boosting.

 The model is subdivided into two categories : `Planetary Motion` and `Lunar Phases / Eclipses`.